Portfolio-Allan-Rolle/100AngularChallenges/README.md

 43. Create a lazy load image directive that loads an image only if it is in view.
 44. Build a footer component with the current year and social media available.
 45. Build an animation to slide right when an element enters.
-46. Build a skeleton loader
+46. Build a pipe that capitalizes the first letter of a string while keeping the rest in lowercase.
 47. Build a social media bar that floats on the ride hand side.
 48. Build a pop-up component that slides from the bottom.
-49. Build a fieldset toggle that can be collapsed and passes in content.
+49. Build a pipe that converts camelCase or PascalCase strings into human-readable sentences with spaces.
 50. Build a pill component that takes in a label, an optional icon and a style type.
 51. Build a pill filters component that takes in an array of labels.
 When clicked notifies parent.
 52. Build a 404 Not Found component that redirects to the home page after 10 seconds.